As you prepare for your trip to Asbury University, be sure to check out these helpful links:

 Who is invited to attend?

 Students who have been awarded Governor’s or Presidential scholarships are invited to attend.
 In order to be awarded one of these scholarships, students must meet two of the following criteria:

 - minimum of 3.5 cumulative GPA on a 4.0 scale

 - minimum ACT composite of 27, SAT composite of 1200, or CLT composite of 84

 What scholarships will be rewarded as a result of the competition?

 Students will have the opportunity to receive one of four John Wesley Hughes Scholarships (equal to 100% of tuition) or one of eight Henry Clay Morrison Scholarships (equal to 75% of tuition).
 The Hughes and Morrison scholarships will replace the Governor’s or Presidential scholarships previously awarded.

 The three competitions are identical in structure.
-We host three so that you can pick the one that fits best in your schedule.
+We host three so that you can pick the one that best fits your schedule.

 Students are invited to stay on campus and get the real college experience in one of Asbury’s residence halls.
-Parents and other visitors are encouraged to stay at a local hotel or bed & breakfast, some of which offer a special rate for Asbury visitors.
+Parents and other guests are encouraged to stay at a local hotel or bed & breakfast, some of which offer a special rate for Asbury guests.

 What should I bring?

 If you are staying overnight in a residence hall, don’t forget to bring a sleeping bag, pillow, towel and other personal items.

-What If I Want a Music, Theatre or Worship Arts Audition or Athletics Tryout?
+What if I want a Music, Theatre or Worship Arts audition or Athletics meeting?

 To schedule a music audition, please contact the appropriate music faculty listed below.
 Audition guidelines can be found on the Music Department’s webpage.

 - Instrumental audition – Dr. Glen Flanigan, Coordinator of Instrumental Studies

 - Piano or organ audition – Dr. Donald Zent, Coordinator of Keyboard Studies

 - Vocal audition – Dr. Vicki Bell, Vocal Audition Coordinator